drufball/yosai/_drafts/first-mission.md

 "Yeah, yeah.
 You were right."

-Keta's eyes shifted above Moto's head and his smile disappeared.
+Keta's eyes shifted over Moto's head and his smile disappeared.
 His legs tensed and he shot forward.

-Moto didn't hesitate, he pulled against the wall, trying to pull himself away from the ambush.
+Moto didn't hesitate, he pulled against the wall, trying to get away from the ambush.
 Idiot!
 He'd been so focused on the creatures in front he hadn't thought there might be more above the entrance.

-Pain lanced through his shoulder as the spider's fangs sunk deep.
+Pain lanced through his shoulder as the spider's fangs sank deep.
 There was a hot pulse in his face as the venom entered his veins.
-Then the spider's weight disappeared as Keta's knee collided with it's midsection, crushing it to a pulp.
+The spider's weight disappeared as Keta's knee collided with its midsection, crushing it to a pulp.

 Moto stumbled away, his vision blurry.
 His balance felt off.

 "Are you OK?"

 Moto turned and cried out in alarm.
-Keta's form was ripping apart.
+Keta was ripping apart.
 Large, black spider legs emerged from his back as his mouth filled with fangs.
 Eyes began to sprout all over his face.
 Moto took a step back as the creature hissed at him.

 He shook his head.
 This was just the venom.
 Iruka said it messed with your head.

-The creature lunged at him.
-Moto couldn't help himself.
-He fell back, pulling on a rock behind him and launching it at the creature.
+The creature lunged at him and Moto couldn't help himself.
+He fell back, pulling on a rock and launching it at the creature.
 There was a spray of blood from its thigh as the shot hit its mark.
-The arachnid form kept coming.
+It kept coming.

-Moto tried to scrambled backward.
-He drew his dagger and lashed out.
+Moto scrambled backward as he drew his dagger and lashed out.
 Another spray of blood as the humanoid spider blocked the blow with its arm.
-It grabbed Moto in impossibly strong arms, lifting him into the air as it brought it's fangs toward his face.
+It grabbed Moto in impossibly strong arms, lifting him into the air as it brought its fangs toward his face.

-As the fangs caught him, a flush of warmth spread across his face.
-Moto's vision cleared and his rational brain clicked back into place.
+As they caught him, a flush of warmth spread across Moto's face.
+His vision flickered, then cleared, and his rational brain clicked back into place.
 He was pinned against Keta, held in place as the shapeling kissed him.
-He could feel the muscles in Keta's arms and chest, tense as they held against Moto's flailing.
+He could feel the muscles in Keta's arms and chest, tense as they kept him from flailing.

 He melted into the embrace as his heart rate slowed.
 The tension in Keta's arms eased as Moto's body relaxed, allowing Moto to bring his arms around Keta's waist.
 Heat was pouring from the shapeling's lips.

-After a moment they separated, red faced and breathing fast.
+They separated, red faced and breathing fast.

 "How did you do that?"

 Keta smiled.
 "You are not the only one who has been practicing.
-The master who led my last mission was also a fire-eater.
-He taught me how to transfer heat to others through touch."
+The master who led my last mission was also an eater.
+He taught me how to transfer my power to others through touch."

 "You sped up my metabolism to burn off the poison?"

 Keta nodded.
-Then he winced at the wounds along is arm and leg.
+Then he winced at the wounds along his arm and leg.
 "You have gotten much faster."

 "Ah, I'm so sorry.
-Are you OK?"
+Are they bad?"

 Keta took a deep breath and the bleeding stopped.
 The wounds didn't close though.
-"I am fine, though I'll need to rest before I have enough energy to heal completely."
+"I am fine, I just need a bit of rest before I'll have enough energy to heal completely."
 He pulled a bandage from his pouch and wound it around his leg.

 "Why didn't you just grab my hand or something?"

-A mischievous smile spread across his face.
+A smile spread across his face.
 "A kiss was much more dramatic, no?"

 Moto rolled his eyes.
 "You're such an idiot.
-Come on, let's get these people free so we can carry on with the actual mission."
+Come on, let's get these people free so we can get back to the actual mission."

 Keta walked up to the human-shaped bundles of silk and began cutting them free.
-He eased the people to the ground, reassuring them as they came to.
+He eased the people to the ground, reassuring them as they came around.
+Keta had to knock one out who had clearly been bitten.

-While Keta worked, Moto went to take a look at the light spider.
+While Keta worked, Moto took a closer look at the light spider.
 It was even more grotesque up close.
-It bore a vague resemblance to the smaller black spiders, but its skin was stretched and torn like it had outgrown itself.
+It bore a vague resemblance to the black spiders, but its skin was stretched and torn like it had outgrown itself.
 The patterns of light were exposed flesh, glowing innards where the skin had ripped open.
-The skin was gray because of the light shining through underneath.
+The skin was gray from the light shining through underneath.

 The light spider twitched and lunged feebly toward Moto.
 "Ah!"

 Keta turned.
 "What's going on?"

 "Looks like this thing had a little bit of juice left."
-Moto pulled a dagger from his belt and stabbed the creature between the eyes.
-It fell back to the ground and the light in its body went out.
+Moto pulled a dagger from his belt and stabbed it between the eyes.
+The creature slumped to the ground and the light in its body went out.

 Back in the hallway from where they had come, echoing up from deep within the nest, a child began to scream.